Similarities and Difference between Java and C++

 Features C++ Java Abstraction Yes Yes Encapsulation Yes Yes Single Inheritance Yes Yes Multiple Inheritance Yes No Polymorphism Yes Yes Static Binding Yes Yes Dynamic Binding Yes Yes Operator Overloading Yes No Header Files Yes No Pointers Yes No Global Variables Yes No Template Class Yes No Interference and Packages No Yes API No Yes

-- Application: Both C++ and Java have vast areas of application.
-Below is the applicationd of both the languages:
+- Applications: Both C++ and Java have vast areas of application.
+Below are the applications of both languages:

-- For fast exection C++ is majorly used in Game Development.
+- For fast execution, C++ is majorly used in Game Development.

 - Google Chromium browser, file system, cluster data processing are all written in C++.

-- Adobe Premier, Photoshop and Illustrator these popular application are scripted in C++.
+- Adobe Premiere, Photoshop, and Illustrator; these popular applications are scripted in C++.

-- Advance Computations and Graphics- real-time physical simulations, high-performance image processing.
+- Advanced Computations and Graphics- real-time physical simulations, high-performance image processing.

-- C++ also used in many advanced medical equipments like MRI machines, etc.
+- C++ is also used in many advanced types of medical equipment like MRI machines, etc.